Vyral/base-template/_posts/2018-09-04-the-seven-components-of-a-business-plan-part-7.md

 date: 2018-09-04 18:17:00
 tags:
   - Real Estate
-excerpt: It is time for the final component of our seven component of a business plan.
+excerpt: It is time for the final component of our seven components of a business plan.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Damon+Gettier/Coaching/Roanoke+Real+Estate+Agent-+The+Seven+Components+of+a+Business+Plan-+Part+7.mp4
 pullquote: >-